 Blue Light and Your Eyes

 Are your eyes tired at the end of the day?
 Are you having trouble sleeping at night?
 These may be signs of Blue Light exposure.
-We all know the affects of UV light and how to protect ourselves from it with things like sunscreen and sunglasses.
-Blue Light can also have affects on our bodies.

 What is blue light?

 Blue light is part of the visible light spectrum.
 Without getting into complicated physics, there is an inverse relationship between the wavelength of light rays and the amount of energy they contain.
-Light rays that have relatively long wavelengths contain less energy, and those with short wavelengths have more energy.
+Light rays that have long wavelengths contain less energy, and those with short wavelengths have more energy.
 Blue light has a very short wavelength, and so produces a higher amount of energy.

 Where is blue light found?